atyantsony/2-Player-Ping-Pong-Game/README.md

 # 2-Player-Ping-Pong-Game
 ## Ping Pong Game made with C++, SDL2 and TTF

+### Run Game:
+Download this Repository as ZIP folder or Clone it to your Computer.

+Then double click on Game.exe

 ### Controls:
 Use Up Arrow Key and Down Arrow Key to control Right Paddle.

 Use W Key and S key to control Left Paddle.

 To Quit the game, Press ESC.